darylknight/boilerplate/README.md

 ### Deployment

 -  The staging site is deployed automatically when you push to the `main` branch
--  The production site is deployed manually by logging into Ploi > Servers > staging.yourproject.co.uk > Production > "Deploy to production"
+-  The production site is deployed manually by logging into Ploi > Servers > server-name > sitename.com > "Deploy to production"

 ## Built With